makerdao/mips/MIP9/mip9.md

 ## Paragraph Summary

 This proposal aims to standardize the process for allowing MKR Token Holders to inform the Domain Teams of their preferences for collateral types that have been proposed through MIP6.
 The preferences of the MKR Token holders are expressed in the form of an on-chain governance poll.
-The governance poll (Greenlight poll) runs at the end of the governance cycle and will run for a period of two weeks.
+The governance poll (Community Greenlight poll) is published at the start of the third week of the governance cycle and will run for a period of two weeks ending in the fourth and final week of the governance cycle.

 ## Component Summary

-**MIP9c1: The Community Greenlight Requirements and Process**
+**MIP9c1: The Community Greenlight Process**
+Defines the community greenlight process and its interaction with the collateral onboarding process.

+**MIP9c2: The Community Greenlight Outcomes**
-Defines the process, requirements and possible outcomes from Community Greenlight process and the Governance Facilitators responsibilities in its operation.
+Defines the possible outcomes from the community greenlight process.

+**MIP9c3: The Community Greenlight Requirements** Defines the responsibilities of the Governance Facilitators in the community greenlight process.

-**MIP9c2: Governance Poll Template**
+**MIP9c4: Community Greenlight Poll Template**
 Defines a governance poll template to be used in the on-chain Community Greenlight poll.

 ## Motivation